giri-jeedigunta/sqlite_example/README.md

 # Flutter project: SQLite + MobX.

-## Caching API responses using SQLite and MobX.
+## Storing API responses using SQLite and MobX.

 This is simple Flutter App example to that stores the REST Api responses into a SQLite table.